What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 So, prepare to be captivated either by the cathedral—the main architect did receive the Georgian gold medal for his work!—or the audacity of Georgia's mindset as you stand in the presence of Bagrati Cathedral.

-It’s about a 1.5-km (1 mi) walk from downtown Kutaisi, up towards the north where the Botanical garden is.
+It’s about a 1.5 km (1 mi) walk from downtown Kutaisi, up towards the north where the Botanical garden is.
 Remember, entrance to all Georgian churches is free of charge, so giving money to anyone at the door asking for it is not.

 Bagrati Cathedral on Google Maps

-2. Fight off traffic at Colchis Fountain
+2. Fight off downtown Kutaisi traffic at Colchis Fountain

 Colchis Fountain and Meskhishvili Theatre in central Kutaisi, Georgia